tanzeelkazi/hosts-manager/plugins/README.md

 Wheeeee!!
 You've got your first plugin up and running.

-> Remember, the hosts-map dictionary object supports nested hosts-map configurations just like the manual-hosts-maps configurations.
+> Remember, the hosts-map dictionary object supports nested
+> hosts-map configurations just like the manual-hosts-maps
+> configurations.
+Feel free to return a nested hosts-map if
+> it fits your plugin workflow.

 ### Step 10: Starting with a clean slate
 Let's cleanup some of the configuration we did for our example before we leave you to write the meat of the plugin-code.